-Whilst exempted from application of the related regulatory requirements, BancoPosta RFC controls this risk by monitoring the leverage ratio introduced by Basel III on a quarterly basis and included in the RAF.
+Whilst exempted from application of the related regulatory requirements16, BancoPosta RFC controls this risk by monitoring the Leverage Ratio calculated according to banking regulations17 on a quarterly basis and included in the RAF.

 Further details are provided in section 15.